Madhavan-no1/Niral_hackathon_team18/README.md

 PERKS OF OUR MODEL:

-1)Uses Spacy model for nlp and bert for tokenization(NO External API used here :)
+1)Uses Spacy model for nlp and bert for tokenization(NO External API used here)

 2)User friendly Interface